guibou/saint_paul_books/Readme.md

 multiple account, allowing to list your books and how much time you can keep them.

+With a bit of setup, it should also work for any "Iguana" based library website, look for `iguana_root` in the code.

 # Features:

 - Automated login process for multiple accounts